Soluto/owasp-zap-glue-ci-images/README.md

 * Copy `zap/run_test.sh` to your blackbox tests folder.
   * Also change the Dockerfile of your blackbox: It should now run this script instead.
 * Copy `zap/install_dependencies.sh` to your blackbox tests folder.
-  * It's for debian based images, but if your images is based upon alpin - comment line 3 and uncomment line 4.
+  * It's for debian based images, but if your images is based upon alpine - comment line 3 and uncomment line 4.
   * Add the following lines to the begging of your blackbox`s Dockerfile:
 ```
 COPY install_dependencies.sh ./